 - Dark and Troubled Past: Growing up in Italy during World War II; War Is Hell, indeed.
 As a child during the Nazi occupation of Pizzoferrato, venturing outside his family's hideout at Valla Rocca meant risking their lives, and so food was scarce.
 Four of his six older siblings died, and his mother was once captured and shot in the shoulder as she retrieved food and supplies before escaping.
 From his malnutrition, Bruno contracted a near-fatal case of rheumatic fever.
 The Nazis then eventually discovered him and his family, and they were lined up for execution by firing squad.
 Fortunately, a resistance movement saved them at the last minute.

 - Defeating the Undefeatable: Bruno losing was a rare sight during his main title run even if the title was not on the line.
+When Ivan Koloff beat him for his title, the fans basically suffered a Heroic B.S.O.D..

 - Earn Your Happy Ending: His global fame and success as a professional wrestler, especially coming from such a bad childhood.

 - Face: One of a very short list of wrestlers who spent almost their entire careers as good guys.
+Really, the only comparable ones would probably be Ricky Steamboat and Tito Santana.

 - Game-Breaking Injury: Stan Hansen gave one to Bruno when the former botched a body slam.
 Despite returning to action just 2 months later, fans caught on that it had changed Bruno, who was less willing to take moves which required landing on his back or neck.

 - Good Old Ways: In his era, Kayfabe was the law of the land, attending a wrestling show was fun for the whole family, with any objectionable content kept at a bare minimum (bleeding was the extent of it, and sexual content was not used at all), and the wrestlers weren't all abusing drugs and steroids like they would as the years went by.
-Also, Bruno takes pride in his Herculean physique being forged naturally (that is, through years of hard work and smart nutrition), and has been outspoken about his contempt for the steroid and drug abuse that so plagued the wrestling industry in the 1980s and beyond.
+Also, Bruno takes pride in his Herculean physique being forged naturally (that is, through years of hard work and smart nutrition), and had been outspoken about his contempt for the steroid and drug abuse that so plagued the wrestling industry in the 1980s and beyond.
 This was one of the biggest reasons why he estranged himself from Vincent K. McMahon's WWF/E, the other being the increasing amounts of family-unfriendly content being shown in the arenas and on TV.
-As wrestling has seen a disturbing number of wrestlers die barely into their 40's in recent decades, its hard to argue with the man.
+As wrestling had seen a disturbing number of wrestlers die barely into their 40's in recent decades, its hard to argue with the man.

 - Groin Attack: He won his first title match with Buddy Rogers after accidentally head butting here, so he refused to accept the title.

-- How Much More Can He Take: Had a WWWF title defense against Waldo Von Erich that went for eighty one minutes.
+- How Much More Can He Take?: Had a WWWF title defense against Waldo Von Erich that went for eighty one minutes.
 It had to be called off because the WWWF was encroaching upon a curfew.

-- Humble Hero: Even after becoming the highest paid wrestler in the 60s, he didn't spend his money for a more lavish lifestyle; for instance, he has lived in the same house since 1959.
+- Humble Hero: Even after becoming the highest paid wrestler in the 60s, he didn't spend his money for a more lavish lifestyle; for instance, he had lived in the same house since 1959.
 At the WWE Hall of Fame, during a 20 minute speech (which he said was too long), he took credit for nothing, claiming that all of his successes were due to sheer luck or the support of his fans.

 - Invincible Hero: His fame comes from this trope.
 Bruno constantly sold out Madison Square Garden by defeating virtually every wrestler of note.